-SEEDING RATE 25-30lbs/A full rate or 10-12lbs/A interseeding PLANTING DEPTH Soil surface to 0.25" HARVEST HEIGHTS/RESIDUAL HEIGHTS 8+" tall to harvest, leave behind 4" BEST USED FOR: Stockpiling, grazing tolerant forage, persistent pasture and hayfields NOT WELL SUITED FOR: Lactating dairy cattle, sandy soils, areas that flood more than 36 hours F escue is the go to grass for producers who need long lasting perennial fields through the harsh conditions in the Southeast.
-Reliable spring and fall growth can be stockpiled, meaning left to be grazed until a later date, while maintaining forage quality.
-This ability is unique to fescue.
-To improve overall animal performance, utilize novel endophyte and endophyte free varieties.
-It is best to seed fescue in the fall with rainfall in the forecast.
-A later winter planting is possible given the right weather conditions.
-Fertilize shortly after emergence, and graze or harvest when the fescue reaches 8-10" tall.
-This is critical for the stand longevity as it encourages the plants to tiller and fill in beyond the drill rows.
-Fescue alone is not the most palatable forage, so while it's perfect for a cow calf operation and horse pasture, Balancer or Grass Maxx mixtures will better serve producers with growing animals or small ruminants.
-Consider this...
+25-30lbs/A full rate or 10-12lbs/A interseeding

+Stockpiling, grazing tolerant forage, persistent pasture and hayfields

+Lactating dairy cattle, sandy soils, areas that flood more than 36 hours

 Average weaning weight for calves on novel endophyte fescue vs KY-31 is 75lbs heavier.
 The toxin in KY-31 reduces palatability and total animal intake.

 Fescue planting season is long.
 With mild winters, we can stretch the planting dates of fescue until later in the fall and even see success with later winter seedings.

 A maintenance overseeding of 10-15lbs per acre every other year will keep your fescue stand thick and fresh.

-The endophyte from KY-31 will not transfer to other fescues.
+The endophyte from KY-31 will not transfer to novel or endophyte free fescues.

-Testimonials "If it wasn't for my BarOptima, I'd be hurting for dry hay.
+"If it wasn't for my BarOptima, I'd be hurting for dry hay.
 I've been very impressed so far."

-Tony Isley, Snow Camp NC "I like this Martin 2 so far.
+Tony Isley, Snow Camp NC

+"I like this Martin 2 so far.
 The cattle don't keep their hair coat like they used to.
 Calves are big- we have had a good season."

-Charles Croft, Calhoun GA Martin 2 with Protek - The Tough One.
-This mediumearly maturity variety is the most rugged in the lineup.
+Charles Croft, Calhoun GA

+Martin 2 Protek - The Tough One.
+This medium-early maturity novel endophyte variety is the most rugged in the lineup.
 Excellent disease resistance and great longevity make this one of the most sought after novel endophytes on the market.
 Learn more on YouTube- search 'Martin II fescue'.

-Tower with Protek - A soft leaf variety of novel fescue that is later maturing.
+Tower Protek - A soft leaf variety of novel fescue that is later maturing.
 These two unique characteristics make Tower with Protek a great option for quality hay production.
 The late maturity keeps plants vegetative for longer and the softer nature of the leaves improves palatability.

-BarOptima plus E34 - The original soft leaf tall fescue.
+BarOptima +E34 - The original soft leaf tall fescue.
 The soft leaf quality makes this fescue more palatable and drives consumption by livestock higher.

-Cajun II endophyte free - A strong endophyte free variety.
+Cajun II Endophyte Free - A strong endophyte free variety.
 Great disease resistance and yield.
 Cajun II genetics have been used as the basis for many new fescue varieties, including Martin II.

-ORCHARDGRASS HIGHLIGHTS:
+ORCHARDGRASS

-SEEDING RATE

-18-22lbs/A full rate uncoated seed or 22-25lbs/A coated seed 10-12lbs/A interseeding

-PLANTING DEPTH

-Soil surface to 0.25"

-HARVEST HEIGHTS/RESIDUAL HEIGHTS

-8+" tall to harvest, leave behind 4"

-BEST USED FOR:

-Grass and pasture finished beef, lactating dairy cows, growing animals, horses

-NOT WELL SUITED FOR:

-Overstocked pasture, sandy soils, low fertility areas

-O rchardgrass is a high energy grass that jumps out and yields big in the spring and has moderate yield in the fall.
+18-22lbs/A full rate uncoated seed or 22-25lbs/A coated seed 10-12lbs/A interseeding rchardgrass is a high energy grass that jumps out and yields big in the spring and has moderate yield in the fall.
 While we have come a long way with orchardgrass genetics for our climate, there are still some important management considerations for stand longevity.
 Harvest no lower than 4" and do not graze or mow for hay during a drought.
 Maintain adequate phosphorous and potassium concentrations in the soil.
 Orchardgrass is very marketable hay for horse and livestock customers due to its nutritive value, palatability, and visual appeal.
 In pastures, orchardgrass improves animal intake and is great for interseeding into fescue to reduce the toxicosis.
 Orchardgrass pairs well with perennial red and white clovers.
 In the establishment year, be sure to mow or graze the orchardgrass down to 4" when it reaches 8+".
-This is imperative for stand longevity and tillering in early growth.
+This encourages tillering in early growth.

-Consider this...

-Improved genetics have allowed for increased longevity of orchardgrass in the south.